 No deduction is available for expenses paid by the landlord themselves.
 Tax must be calculated at the basic rate under the NRLS, even if the landlord does not pay any tax (for example, because their total UK taxable income is within their UK personal allowance).

 There is an example of how to calculate tax under the NRLS on GOV.UK.

-I manage a UK property on behalf of a friend or family member overseas.
-Am I treated as a letting agent for the purposes of the NRLS?
+If you are managing a UK property on behalf of a friend or family member overseas, you will potentially be treated as a letting agent if:

 - your usual place of abode is in the UK, and